tinymce/tinymce-docs/modules/ROOT/pages/editor-icon-identifiers.md

----
-layout: default
-title: Icons Available for TinyMCE
+# Icons Available for TinyMCE
-title_nav: Available Icons
+:title_nav: Available Icons
-description_short: Complete list of icon identifiers.
+:description_short: Complete list of icon identifiers.
-description: Complete list of icon identifiers.
+:description: Complete list of icon identifiers.
-keywords: icon icons identifier
+:keywords: icon icons identifier
----

 The following table contains the default icons provided with {{site.productname}}.
 For information on adding custom icons, see: